apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/README.md

 ### 5. Deploy

 When these changes are pushed to GitHub and a pull request is opened, Netlify will build a deploy preview so you can check out the changes made.
-When you open the deploy preview in your web browser, be sure to append the `basePath` to the URL.
+When you open the deploy preview in your web browser, be sure to append the `pathPrefix` to the URL.
 In the example of the iOS docs, the URL would look like this: https://deploy-preview-471--apollo-ios-docs.netlify.com/docs/ios